 Why You'll Love Butternut Squash Galette

-All the Fall Vibes – Butternut squash, sage, and a little heat from the cayenne?
-It’s like a taste of fall in every bite.
+Seasonal flavor - Butternut squash, sage, and a little heat from the cayenne is like a sweet and spicy taste of fall in every bite.

-Havarti Heaven – This cheese melts beautifully and gives the galette a mild, creamy richness that’s irresistible.
+Creamy cheese - Havarti cheese melts beautifully and gives the galette a mild, creamy richness that's irresistible.

-Simple Yet Fancy – It looks gourmet, but you won’t need a culinary degree to pull this off.
-Promise.
+Rustic style - simple, yet fancy, yet It looks gourmet, and you don't need a culinary degree to pull this off.

 Step 1